Brocal82/meet/README.md

 This application has been built using React on the frontend and AWS Lambda on the backend.
 It showcases a dynamic list of events sourced from the Google Calendar API.
 Users have the ability to filter events based on the city or event count.

-Prerequisites:
-Install Node.js

-Installation:
-Clone the repository.
-Navigate to the project directory in the terminal.
-Run npm install to install the necessary dependencies.

 Technologies Used:
 React
 Jest
 React testing library
 Puppeteer

-Deployment:
-Run npm run deploy to deploy to GitHub Pages.

 FEATURE 1: Filter Events by City